A trashy Christmas tree story that hurts Earth

 A trashy Christmas tree story

-All over Earth, I have watched my husband make special Christmas tree displays on beaches form something like 13 years.
+All over Earth, I have watched my husband make special Christmas tree displays on beaches for years.
 We use the creation in a picture that serves as our Christmas card.
 It’s not your typical holiday card, because my husband isn’t a typical guy.

-This year, the choice spot to put up our tree was a stretch of sand between Liloan and Danao, on Cebu Island in the Philippines.
-It’s where we happen to be on the planet this year.
+Now the choice spot for our trashy tree is a stretch of sand between Liloan and Danao, on Cebu Island in the Philippines.
+It’s where we happen to be on the planet.

-Beer in hand, shirt opened, hat and sunglasses on his head, Tedly set out to pick the perfect spot for holiday decorating — his way.
+Beer in hand, shirt opened, hat and sunglasses on his head, Tedly sets out to pick the perfect spot for holiday decorating — his way.

 tedly looks around the beach for a spot to put his annual holiday decoration